Written By Pravin Mehta

 c) Removal of Login & Passwords:

-R2 requirements for data erasure mandate removal of all the logins, passwords, locks, or any other mechanism that could allow access to the storage media.
+R2 requirements for data erasure mandate the removal of all the logins, passwords, locks, or any other mechanism that could allow access to the storage media.

 The R2 Standard defines sweeping requirements to help IT asset destruction, e-recycling, and refurbishing companies meet the prevailing norms for environmentally safe and sustainable e-recycling practices.